darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 Downloading images onto the TF Card
 -----------------------------------

-The Prebuilt Files Package has a shell tool that can help create a bootable TF Card on a Linux platform (such as desktop PC or Virtual
+The Prebuilt Files Package has a shell tool that can help create a bootable TF card on the Linux platform (such as desktop PC or Virtual
 Machine running Ubuntu 14.04 distribution).
-Use the TF Card to download the bootable system image:
+Use the TF Card to download the bootable system image onto it:

 * Copy the Prebuilt Files Package to a Linux environment (such as Ubuntu 14.04)
-* Insert the TF Card and check the device node, (e.g., ``/dev/sdc``, or ``/dev/sdb``).
-Make sure to confirm you're using the right one.
+* Insert the TF Card and check the device node, (e.g., ``/dev/sdc`` or ``/dev/sdb``, be sure to use the right one)
-* Un-tar the prebuilt package.
-Use the following command:
+* Un-tar the prebuilt package and use the following command:

 .. container:: hatnote hatnote-gray

    $ sudo ./mksdcard.sh --device /dev/sdc

 * The bootable TF Card is now ready.
-Insert the TF Card in the Chipsee IPC and set the DIP switch to SD BOOT mode (refer to |F3|_ above).
+Power OFF the IPC and insert the TF Card
+* Set the DIP switch to SD BOOT mode (refer to |F3|_ above)
-* Power ON the IPC: the message below indicates that the system image was downloaded correctly to the eMMC:
+* Power ON the IPC: the message below indicates that the system image was downloaded correctly to the eMMC

 .. container:: hatnote hatnote-gray